jpata/hepaccelerate-cms/README.md

 #Compile the C++ helpers
 cd tests/hmm
-singularity exec /bigdata/shared/Software/singularity/gpuservers/singularity/images/cupy.simg make cd ../..
+singularity exec /storage/user/jpata/cupy2.simg make -j4
+cd ../..

-#Run the code (small dataset by default, edit the file to change this)
+#Run the code as a small test (small dataset by default, edit the file to change this)
+#This should take approximately 5 minutes and processes 1 file from each dataset for each year
 ./tests/hmm/run.sh
 ~~~